pierreblavy2/simon/readme.md

 ## Arduino nano
 plugged with the USB port on the bottom side.

-The 6 pin marked with `X` are not connected, but you may solder something here (like female pins) as a placeorder to add visual information for the user, so he doesn't plug the arduino in the wrong direction.
+The 6 pin marked with `X` are not connected, but you may solder something here (like female pins) to add visual information for the user, so he doesn't plug the arduino in the wrong direction.